ahambrahma/design-pocs/communication-mechanisms/server-sent-events/README.md

 2. **Open your browser:**
    Visit [http://localhost:8080](http://localhost:8080)

-3. **Click "Deployment":**
+3. **Start a deployment:**
+   Click the "Deployment" button.
-   You will be redirected to the deployment page and see progress messages appear one by one.
+   You will be redirected to `/deployment/{deploymentId}` and see live progress.

 ## Key Concepts